sharoika/MarketPredictor/README.md

 ## File Overview
 - /MarketPredictionModel
-    - The TensorFlow model, this was created an uploaded so people don't need to train their own with my data.
+    - The TensorFlow model, was created and uploaded so people don't need to train their own with my data.
 - /analyzed
     - The tweets with sentiment values already attached to them.
 - /finances
     - The financial data that YFinanace provides us.
 - /scraped
-    - The raw tweets scraped straight from twitter.
+    - The raw tweets scraped straight from Twitter.
 - /scripts
     - FinanaceScraper.py
-        - This is the script that request data from YFinance.
+        - This is the script that requests data from YFinance.
     - SentimentAnalyzer.py
         - This is the script that analyzes the sentiment of the Twitter data.
     - TweetScraper.py